AriFordsham/GHCWiki/data-parallel/regular.md

+# DArrays - Haskell Support for Array Computations

 The library provides a layer on top of DPH unlifted arrays to support multi-dimensional arrays, and shape polymorphic operations for fast sequential and parallel execution.
-The interface for delayed arrays is similar, but in contrast to operations on the former, any operation on a delayed array is not evaluated.
-To force evaluation, the programmer has to explicitly convert them to a strict array.
+The interface for delayed arrays is similar, but in contrast to operations on the former, any operation on a delayed array is only actually evaluated when elements are accessed outside the DArray framework.

-The current implementation of the library exposes some implementation details the user of the library shouldn't have to worry about.
+The current implementation of the library exposes some implementation details the user shouldn't have to worry about.
 Once the design of the library is finalised, most of these will be hidden by distinguishing between internal types and representation types.